-Racing harnesses specifically manufactured for motorsport requiring SFI 16.1 approval are SFI tested and labelled.
+Racing harnesses specifically manufactured for motorsport requiring SFI Spec.
+16.1 or SFI Spec.
+16.5 approval are SFI tested and labelled.
 These racing harnesses MUST be replaced two years after the month and year of manufacture.
-The date of manufacture is indicated on all three SFI labels - [1] at the lap belt, [2] at the shoulder harness and [3] at the Anti-Sub Strap.
+The date of manufacture is indicated on all three SFI labels - [1] at the left lap belt, [2] at the left shoulder harness and [3] at the Anti-Sub Strap.